Presidency of Andrew Jackson: Historical reputation

 Brands observes that Jackson's reputation declined after the mid-20th century as his actions towards Indians and African Americans received new attention.
-After the civil rights movement, Brand writes, "his unrepentant ownership of slaves marked him as one to be censured rather than praised."
+After the civil rights movement, Brands writes, "his unrepentant ownership of slaves marked him as one to be censured rather than praised."
 Further, "By the turn of the present [21st] century, it was scarcely an exaggeration to say that the one thing American schoolchildren learned about Jackson was that he was the author of the Trail of Tears."
 Starting mainly around 1970, Jackson came under sharp attack from historians for his Indian removal policies.
 Howard Zinn called him "the most aggressive enemy of the Indians in early American history" and "exterminator of Indians."
-By contrast, Remini claims that, if not for Jackson's policies, the Southern tribes would have been totally wiped out, just like other tribes-namely, the Yamasee, Mahican, and Narragansett–which did not move.
+By contrast, Remini claims that, if not for Jackson's policies, the Southern tribes would have been totally wiped out, just like other tribes—namely, the Yamasee, Mahican, and Narragansett—which did not move.

 Despite some criticism, Jackson's performance in office has generally been ranked highly in polls of historians and political scientists.
 His position in C-SPAN's poll of historians dropped from 13th in 2009 to 18th in 2017.
 Some associate this decline with the frequent praise Jackson has received from President Donald Trump, who hung Jackson's official portrait in the Oval Office.
 A 2018 poll of the American Political Science Association’s Presidents and Executive Politics section ranked Jackson as the fifteenth best president.